Reikai Monogatari: Volumes 37 and 38

-"Asceticism at Mount Kurama": Besides Nao, Kisaburo, Sumi and one follower Haruzo Shikata was selected as a member of the asceticism.
-Taught by Kisaburo, this high teen boy became excelled at supernatural capabilities.
-However, due to the ambition and self-conceit, he was possessed by a powerful evil god and turned to be one of the fiercest opponents of Kisaburo.
-The automatic writing told that the purpose of this asceticism is to demand all the followers for their repentance and to show an example of the good and evil.
-At Mount Kurama, Haruzo suffered from mysterious incidents.
-Since then, he became severely depressed, was suddenly taken ill and died shortly after.
+"Asceticism at Mount Kurama"

+Besides Nao, Kisaburo, and Sumi, the follower Haruzo Shikata was also selected for asceticism.
+Taught by Kisaburo, this boy in his late teens excelled at supernatural capabilities.
+However, due to ambition and conceit he was possessed by a powerful evil god and turned into one of the fiercest opponents of Kisaburo.
+The automatic writings told that the purpose of the asceticism was to demand all followers to repent and to hence show an example of good and evil.
+But at Mount Kurama, Haruzo suffered from mysterious incidents, became severely depressed, was suddenly taken ill, and died shortly after.